TheDucky-2/DataLabX/docs/Missingness/Missingness Diagnosis.md

 Categorical or text columns columns usually have missing data represented by values like *NaN*, *None* or *pd.NA*.

-These values are considered by Pandas to be truly missing values.
+These values are considered by Pandas to be truly missing values for categorical types.

 Sometimes missing categories or text are also intentionally represented by placeholders, like 'MISSING', 'UNKNOWN', '-', '?' etc.